Alasow2001/employee-tracker/README.md

 # employee-tracker

 ## Objective

 This task was to create an application that would generate an employee tracker, showing all of the different roles. departments, employees related to the former two as well as who their respective manager was, given they had one.
-The following bellow was the user story for this assignment.
+The following bellow was the user story for this assignment:

 - AS A business owner
 - I WANT to be able to view and manage the departments, roles, and employees in my company
 - SO THAT I can organize and plan my business

 ## Acceptance Criteria